jameswyper/ashridge/README.md

 To run, firstly start geckodriver with geckodriver --binary=/usr/bin/firefox (and optionally --log=debug.
 Obvs if your firefox is installed to a different location use that).
 The run one of the programs with ruby /path/to/program.

+TWO FACTOR AUTHENTICATION

+Annoyingly, both the FA and GotSport introduced 2FA last year.
+When you log in you sometimes get a prompt to send a code to your email which you then have to enter on the website to proceed.
+The scripts handle this, but you may have to make some tweaks.
+Each script that scrapes either website will have a line like this:

+x = CodeMail.new("gotsport","imap.googlemail.com", 993,"[Gmail]/All Mail","gmail.com")

+The first parameter is "gotsport" or "fa", depending on the system.
+The next two are the host and port of your email server that your FA/GS account is tied to (you can have different email addresses for each system).
+The fourth is whatever your email server considers your Inbox folder to be called, and the last is the name of the line in your .netrc file that holds your email credentials (e.g. I have one that goes "machine gmail.com username my_gmail_address@gmail.com password ownme").

+Note that some email systems - Gmail included - don't allow automated systems to access mail with your usual credentials.
+They insist you generate an "App Password" (Gmail's parlance) or something similar.
+If that's the case that is the password that should you put in your .netrc file.

 NOTES AND QUERIES

 Failures with the webscraper programs are sometimes caused by transient issues with the sites themselves or general Internet reliability.
 It's worth retrying a failed program to see if it works second or third time.
 If it consistently fails in the same place it's likely the website itself has changed and the programs will need to be fixed.

 Please note that only ONE webscraper process (any of the _dl.rb programs or the _get_fan_ ones) can be run at any one time.
+The gs_get_fan_2_process.rb program is very, very slow so I have designed a way of running this in parallel - check the jenkins folder for an example, but in brief you
+- run gs_get_fan_1_worklist.rb with an extra switch "-p 4" (or whatever number of runs you want to do at once), launch N containers (e.g. 4), copy the report.db database into each one, then run gs_get_fan_2_process.rb inside each container with "-p X" where X ranges from 1 to N.  You'll then need to run the parallel.sql file against the database to consolidate the output.
+On my Raspberry Pi 4 I can run up to 4 containers at once before CPU contention kicks in.

 The .sql steps are designed to be idempotent - you can rerun these as needed without having to clear out the database each time (but they do need to be run in the sequence shown above)